 Check Out a Museum

 Museums probably aren’t the first things that come to mind when the average person thinks about Las Vegas.
 But there actually are some cool ones here!
-The most popular is definitely Madame Tussauds wax museum, located in the Venetian ($25).
+The most popular is definitely Madame Tussauds wax museum, located in the Venetian ($23.50 if you book online ahead of time).
 Here you can spend hours posing with lifelike wax models of all your favorite celebrities.
 There’s also a Pinball Hall of Fame (10 minutes southeast of The Strip) and the Neon Museum ($15), the place where many of Vegas’ neon signs have gone to die.

 Visit Fremont Street